ManticoreGamesInc/platform-documentation/src/tutorials/curves.md

 ### Curve List

 On the left of the **Curve Editor** window is the **Curve List**.
-The root of this is object the curves are a part of and under that is a list of all curves attached to it.
-This makes switch between curves easier for quickly making edits.
+This lists selected objects with curve properties and under each is a list of all curves attached to that object.
+This makes switching between curves easier for quickly making edits.

 ![!Curve List](../img/Curves/CurveList.png){: .center loading="lazy" }